boroveen/mysoft/README.md

 # mysoft
-# my soft for linux and termux
+# my soft for linux, iSH and termux
 ## download
 ```
 termux: